aredn/documentation/arednGettingStarted/advanced_config.rst

    :alt: LAN AP Settings
    :align: left

 You can disable your node's radio interface by deselecting the *Enable* checkbox, saving your changes, and rebooting the node.
 With the Mesh RF interface disabled the *Active Settings* no longer apply and will disappear.
-However, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
+Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
 You can enable or disable the LAN AP using the *Enable* checkbox.
 See the details below for configuring the LAN Access Point.

 ----------